How to Enable Macros in Excel 365/2022/2016/2013❓

 Enable Macros in Excel FAQs

 Before we wrap up, we recognize that there are common questions users frequently ask about enabling macros in Excel.
-We've gathered some of these questions and provided detailed answers to help further your understanding of Excel macros.
+We've gathered some of these questions and provided detailed answers to help further your understanding of Excel macros, addressing concerns and clarifying any confusion that may arise when working with macros in Excel.

 1. How to enable macros in Microsoft 365?

-Enabling macros in Microsoft 365 follows a similar procedure as with other versions of Excel.
-You'll want to navigate to File > Options > Trust Center > Macro Settings.
-Here, you can select your desired level of security for running macros.
+To enable macros in Microsoft 365, go to File > Options > Trust Center > Macro Settings and select your desired level of security for running macros.

 2. Can I recover macro-enabled Excel files?